whuizenga/atlanta-rocks-project/README.md

 Created by: William Huizenga

-Atlanta Rocks is owned by Atlanta Rocks! and I have no affiliation with them.
+Atlanta Rocks is owned by Atlanta Rocks!
+Inc, and I have no affiliation with them.

 ### Project Description
 Currently at Atlanta Rocks all the routes and difficulties are printed on paper and laid around the gym.
 I decided to make an app that would allow a user to access that information from the palm of their hand.
 I also wanted to make it a little more social with comment features.